slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Don’t postpone to tomorrow what other people can do for you today."
 -- Warren Buffett*

-> *"If you want to go fast, go alone.
-If you want to go far, go together."
--- African proverb*

 Managing is delegating.
 A great manager is a great facilitator.
 His responsability is to make his team better.

 Hints: